loicdescotte/Play2MongoSSE/README.md

-A Play 2.1 demo app to push data from database to browser in realtime with reactivemongo and server side events
+A Play 2.1 demo app to push data from database to browser in realtime with reactivemongo and server sent events

 This controller method pushes new data from mongo in live to a SSE socket :